 · Your anonymised IP address, the date, the time, which file was accessed, the status, the enquiry made to the server by your browser, the volume of data transmitted and the website (referrer) from which you arrived on the requested page, as well as

-· The product and version information of the browser used, your operating system and your home country.
+· the product and version information of the browser used, your operating system and your home country.

 6. Processing of your data by means of cookies and tags

-b) Personalization of cookie settings
+c) Personalisation of cookie settings

-e) Data processing by HubSpot
+d) Data processing by HubSpot